Penang F.C.

+On 16 February 2016, Faiz Subri scored a free kick in a 4–1 win over Pahang FA at the City Stadium in George Town.
+Videos of his free kick soon went viral on social media, and he was nominated by the Football Association of Malaysia for the FIFA Puskás Award later that year.
+In 2017, Faiz was awarded the FIFA Puskás Award for the free kick goal, becoming the first-ever Asian to have won the international award for the best goal of the year.

 History

-The club was founded in 1920 unofficially, and officially as Football Association of Penang (FAP) in 1921.
-Penang is the oldest football team in Malaysia and one of the oldest football clubs in Asia.
-The team is based in the state of Penang in the north of Malaysia.
-Penang have consistently been a decent team throughout their history, producing players such as the country's first Olympian.
-Penang is the fourth most successful team in Malaysian football history with 16 champions.
+The club was founded in 1920, and officially as Football Association of Penang (FAP) in 1921.
+Penang is the oldest football club in Malaysia and one of the oldest clubs in Asia.
+Penang is the fourth most successful team in Malaysian football history with 16 titles.

-Early years (1920–1950s)
+Early years (1920 – 1950s)

-On 21 October 1921, the club was founded.
+On 21 October 1921, the club was officially founded.
 Almost all the big matches were played at Victoria Green, home of the Chinese Recreation Club.
-The team enter into the final of the Malaysia most prestigious football tournament, Malaysia Cup's final in 1934, but the team lost to Singapore FA with a heartbreaking score of 1–2.
-Penang enter into the final of the last edition of Malaysia Cup before World War II and they lost to the same opponent in 1934.
-During the World War II, football competitions were stopped.
+They lost its first cup final in 1934 to Singapore FA with a score of 1–2.

-Glory days (1950s–1970s)
+Glory days (1950s – 1970s)

-An era spanning the 1950s to the 1970s when Penang was among the top teams in inter-state football.

-The 1950s saw Penang producing players such as the country's first Olympian, Yeap Cheng Eng, Yeang Kah Chong, Tan Swee Hock, Wong Kam Poh, Yap Hin Hean, Liew Fee Yuen, Lee Ah Loke, the Pang brothers and more.
-Since the early 1950s, Aziz Ahmad was Penang's top goal-getter in 1953 and 1954.
-He scored the winning goal when Penang defeated Singapore 3–2 in the 1953 Malaya Cup final in Ipoh.
-Penang won 3 Malaysia Cup champions (1953, 1954 and 1958) and 4 FAM Cup champions (1952, 1955, 1956 and 1957).

-Some of the well-known FAP officials then were Loh Hoot Yeang, who was president for many years, A.S.
-Mohamad Mydin, Tan Cheng Hoe, Yaakob Syed and Haris Hussain.

-David Choong was president in 1962 when Penang made the FAM Cup final, but lost 3–4 to Selangor in a pulsating contest on May 12 before a capacity crowd at the City Stadium.

-In October 1963, Penang trounced Perlis 13–0 in a Malaysia Cup tie at the City Stadium.
+The 1950s saw Penang producing players such as the country's first Olympian, Yeap Cheng Eng, Yeang Kah Chong, Tan Swee Hock, Wong Kam Poh, Yap Hin Hean, Liew Fee Yuen, Lee Ah Loke, and the Pang brothers.
+Since the early 1950s, Aziz Ahmad was Penang's top goal-scorer.
+He scored the winning goal as Penang defeated Singapore 3–2 in the 1953 Malaya Cup final in Ipoh.
+Penang won 3 Malaysia Cups (1953, 1954 and 1958) and 4 FAM Cup champions (1952, 1955, 1956 and 1957).
+Some of the well-known FAP officials were Loh Hoot Yeang, who was president for many years, A. S. Mohamad Mydin, Tan Cheng Hoe, Yaakob Syed and Haris Hussain.
+David Choong was president in 1962 when Penang made the FAM Cup final, but lost 3–4 to Selangor in a contest on May 12 at the City Stadium.
+In October 1963, Penang trounced Perlis 13–0 in a Malaysia Cup tie.
 Aziz took over as captain when Cheng Eng retired.
-The early 1960s also saw a glittering array of "stars".

 By 1965, veterans such as Siang Teik and Aziz made way as Penang rebuilt.

-M. Kuppan took over as captain with Yeap Kim Hock, James Raju and Ibrahim Mydin the only other survivors.
+M. Kuppan took over as captain with Yeap Kim Hock, James Raju and Ibrahim Mydin.